hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 Traces a call to `eth_sendRawTransaction` without making the call, returning the traces.

-:::info
+:::info note

-The requested transaction must be contained in a block within the number of [blocks retained](../cli/options.md#pruning-blocks-retained) with [pruning enabled](../cli/options.md#pruning-enabled) (by default, 1024).
+When using [Bonsai](../../concepts/data-storage-formats.md#bonsai-tries), the requested transaction must be contained in a block within the number of [blocks retained](../cli/options.md#bonsai-historical-block-limit) (by default, 512 from the head of the chain).
 :::

 #### Parameters